 Anyone, except those who have previously harvested a mountain goat in Washington State after 1998.
-An individual may only harvest one mountain goat during his or her lifetime.
+An individual may only harvest one mountain goat during their lifetime.
 However, these restrictions are waived for hunters who have previously harvested a mountain goat under an auction, raffle, or conflict reduction permit.

-One adult goat of either sex with horns 4 inches or longer, except where otherwise permitted by department rule even if permits are drawn for more than one mountain goat hunt category.
-WDFW strongly encourages hunters to refrain from shooting nannies.
+One adult goat of either sex with horns 4 inches or longer, except where otherwise permitted by department rule even if permits are drawn for $more\ than\ one\ mountain\ goat\ hunt\ category.\ WDFW\ strongly\ encourages$ hunters to refrain from shooting nannies.
 Although nannies can be legally taken by permit holders, mountain goat populations are very sensitive to removal of adult females.